 We often leverage the angular momentum of the upper body.
 Since it's a bigger mass than the lower body, we can create or control the angular momentum and leverage the upper body's angular momentum to control the lower body (turn or stop turning).

-The much higher mass of the upper body means it has a high angular momentum even when turning slowly and when we transfer/leverage this to the lower body, it will result in a higher speed of rotation.
+The much larger mass of the upper body means it has a large angular momentum even when turning slowly and when we transfer/leverage this to the lower body, it will result in a higher speed of rotation.
 This is what makes even a feeble blocking pole plant very effective in certain situations.

 These are very related but rather different.
 Angular momentum may be created or controlled with coiling and leveraged for uncoiling++ but coiling itself is a muscular effort, a "winding" of the body, creating an internal "torque" or "tension".

-Angular momentum is a given in skiing, as we keep turning down the slope, so it is something to control and use.
+Angular momentum is a given in skiing, as we keep turning down the slope we always generate angular momentum, so it is something to control and use.

 We generally need to be mindful of and control the angular momentum of the upper body throughout the turn, because if it gets too high, it will be harder to control and will cause serious effects down the line.